shushill/Prompt_Integrated_Application/README.md

 To run the application,

-download the github repo and then run application in the intelliJ ide.
+download the github repo and then run application in the intelliJ ide in your system.

 And, try: http://localhost:8081/api/v1/travel/frontend in the your browser (UI view).